Emmanuel L. Di Rossetti

 -

-News from Hyppolite Taine
+News about Hyppolite Taine

-He is a pedant, the pedant is the hollow and inflated mind which because it is full of words believes itself to be full of ideas, enjoys its sentences and deceives itself to rule others.
-He is a hypocrite who believes himself to be sincere, a Cain who takes himself for Abel.
-In this shrinking brain, given over to abstraction, and Continue reading
+He's a pedant, a pedant is a hollow, puffed-up mind that, because it's full of words, believes itself full of ideas, revels in its own phrases, and deceives itself to rule over others.
+He's a hypocrite who believes himself sincere, a Cain who fancies himself Abel.
+In this shrunken brain, given over to abstraction, and… Continue reading

 -

-News from Nicolàs Gómez Davila
+News from Nicolàs Gómez Dàvila

 Let us call a totalitarian state the one that results from the attempt to replace social integration, destroyed by the liberal and democratic mentality, with state integration.
 Continue reading